meinto/git-semver/README.md

 ### Push version changes

 `semver` writes the new version back into the version file.
 As described, you can also tag the commit using the flag `-T`.
 To automatically push these changes made by `semver`, use the flag `--push` or short `-P`.

-The default author of the commit would be "semver" and the email "semver@no-reply.git".
-To change this, provide the flags `-a` (auhtor) and `-e` (email).

-Right now the pushing feature is only available for repositories managed via ssh.
-With `--sshFilePath` you can change the default path (`~/.ssh/id_rsa`) to your ssh file.

 ## Get Version(s)